Tennessee Teen Charged $3,000 To Replace The Guardrail That Killed Her

 — TheImproper Magazine (@TheImproperMag) March 26, 2017

-Hannah’s father, Steve, said he’s not entirely sure what happened, but he was told by Highway Patrol that his daughter drove off the road then attempted to correct the vehicle before the driver’s side door slammed into the guardrail end terminal.
+Hannah’s father, Steve, said he’s not entirely sure what happened, but he was told by highway patrol that his daughter drove off the road then attempted to correct the vehicle before the driver’s side door slammed into the guardrail end terminal.
 Sadly, Hannah died at the scene.
 But that wasn’t the end of the heartache for the Eimers family.

 The Washington Post reported that, a few months after the tragedy, Steve Eimers received a bill from the Tennessee Department of Transportation.
 Steve knew even before he opened the envelope with his daughter’s name on it that something was wrong.

 The letter concerned his daughter’s car accident a few months earlier.
-It stated that, because Hannah was at fault in the November, 2016, crash, the State wanted her to pay $2,600 to install a new guardrail end terminal plus $231 to have the highway safety device inspected: a grand total of almost $3,000.
-In other words, the State of Tennessee was billing the dead teenager for the broken guardrail.
+It stated that, because Hannah was at fault in the November 2016 crash, the state wanted her to pay $2,600 to install a new guardrail end terminal plus $231 to have the highway safety device inspected: a grand total of almost $3,000.
+In other words, the state of Tennessee was billing the dead teenager for the broken guardrail.

 Hannah Eimers was killed by an X-LITE guard rail.
 Now: at least 3 more have died in X-LITE wrecks since 2016 @wbir https://t.co/le74yd7DLs pic.twitter.com/aqZM2yz9H2